mniju/Blog/_posts/2020-07-23-An-Introduction-to-PPO.md

 Paper: [https://arxiv.org/pdf/1707.06347.pdf](https://arxiv.org/pdf/1707.06347.pdf)

 Here I cover the basic RL setup , then explain Policy Gradients and then using it to build the Intuition for Importance sampling and then the Policy Bounding.
-Some math equations are covered as it cant be avoided altogether to understand Policy gradient and PPO .
+Basic math equations are covered as it cant be avoided altogether to understand Policy gradient and PPO .

 ### RL Setup: